orbitmines/archive/projects/_indefinite_future_projects/PENDING (2032+?); Sociology, Economics.md

 ##### Social - Linguistics
 Words are often mainly used without properly understanding the history of their use by others.

+- [ ] Newly devised term use a hyphen to indicate the words should merge.
+Generalized as?

 - [ ] Inventing some words?
 	- Words for:
 		-   "level of description/abstraction/more generalized scale invariance"? - Superposing languages/Formalism rosetta stone ([[Elena Isasi Theus]])